bokmann/font-awesome-rails/README.md

 **Note:** In Rails 3.2, make sure font-awesome-rails is outside the bundler asset group so that these helpers are automatically loaded in production environments.

+### Rails 4+ Apps — Watch out Not To get stuck on Version 3.1.1.0
+You will note specifically 3.1.1.0 accidentally is missing an upward bound on its Rails version in the gem dependancy.
+Because of this, you may inadvertentlly stay on that old gem version not even knowing it.
+To fix, specify a version using a soft specifier ( like ~> ) in your `Gemfile` to coorespond with the one for your Rails version.
+After you pass version 3.1.1.0 of this gem in your Rails app, you *should not* need to keep doing this (you can remove the soft specifier in your `Gemfile`) because the Gemspec will manage which version is appropriate for you.
+This will apply to any new Rails app too because it will pick up the 3.1.1.0 version until you fix the problem.

+### Rails 6.1
+Specifically, upgrading to Rails 6.1 while on version 3.1.1.0 of font-awesome-rails (see above) breaks all the fonts.
+Don't get frustrated by attempting to bundle update font-awesome-raills, or set its version number to anything below 4.7.0.6 — because all the intermediate versions are correctly 'version-locked' to Rails's version.

+Version 4.7.0.6 fixes the issue for your Rails 6.1 app.

 ## Versioning

 Versioning follows the core releases of Font-Awesome which follows Semantic